 Exorcist: The Beginning is a production that appears to be under a Devils curse of its own.
 It was originally announced in 1997 under Tom McLoughlin, director of Jason Lives: Friday the 13th Part VI (1986), and was shuffled around under various titles, including Exorcist: Dominion, Exorcist IV and The Exorcist 4:1.
 The film was not greenlighted until 2000 when a new tricked-up version of The Exorcist was released to theatres with unseen footage and proved to be a surprise success.
 Exorcist IV promptly made its way onto production schedules.
-A script was commissioned from Caleb Carr, author of The Alienist (1994) and a novelist specialising in military history, and screenwriter William Wisher Jr, best known as co-writer of Terminator 2: Judgment Day (1991).
+A script was commissioned from Caleb Carr, author of The Alienist (1994), later the basis of the tv series The Alienist (2018 ), and a novelist specialising in military history, and screenwriter William Wisher Jr, best known as co-writer of Terminator 2: Judgment Day (1991).
 Original novelist William Peter Blatty was dismissive of Caleb Carrs script; nevertheless Liam Neeson was signed on as Father Merrin and the director was announced as being John Frankenheimer.

 Problems began in June 2002 when the completion guarantors refused to insure the 72-year-old Frankenheimer for shooting in Morocco.
 Frankenheimer bowed out of the production just before shooting was to begin, citing health problems (and died less than a month later from a stroke).
 Paul Schrader quickly took up the slack left by Frankenheimers departure.
 Paul Schrader is an interesting writer/director.
 He has directed a number of films, including the likes of Hardcore (1979), American Gigolo (1980), the remake of Cat People (1982), Mishima: A Life in Four Chapters (1985), The Comfort of Strangers (1990), Affliction (1997) and Auto Focus (2002).
 However, his best work has generally been among the screenplays he has written for Martin Scorsese Taxi Driver (1976), Raging Bull (1980), The Last Temptation of Christ (1988) and Bringing Out the Dead (1999).